The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 Most CEOs believe they make decisions through logic — that strategy, data, and experience lead the process.
 But every decision begins in a body and brain already biased by what came before.
 The confidence you feel in a boardroom, the urgency that drives a new initiative, or the […]

-Reward-Driven Activity: When Dopamine Hijacks Execution
+Dopamine-Driven Activity: When Reward Hijacks Execution

 Every CEO knows the surge that comes with a fresh idea — that spark that hits early in the morning, during a shower, or on a walk when the mind is clear.
 It feels exciting, fast-moving, and certain, like the answer you’ve been waiting for has finally landed. […]